bpowell15/BubbleBurst/README.md

 ## Instructions

+* Use the mouse to aim
+* Click to shoot
-Use the mouse to aim, click to shoot, create clusters of three or more same colored bubbles to clear them from the board and score points.
-The game is over if the bubbles reach the bottom of the board.
+* Create clusters of three or more same colored bubbles to clear them from the board and score points
+* The game is over if the bubbles reach the bottom of the board.

 ## Technologies